DUABC/zhichengdu/_pages/about.md

 I am interested in EconCS and Multi-Agent System.
 My current research focuses on information design, with particular emphasis on equilibrium characterization in competitive information design games.

 Feel free to email me at duzhicheng@ruc.edu.cn.
 Here is my [CV](https://duabc.github.io/zhichengdu/files/CV.pdf).

+[**News!**] Starting from this September, I will visit Professor [Yingkai Li](https://yingkai-li.github.io/) at NUS for six months.
+Feel free to reach me out if you're in Singapore.